 Ventura, CA. The City’s Parking Management Program uses pricing to ensure a 15 percent parking vacancy rate for premium on-street parking.
 This discourages long-term street parking so that customers who go downtown have access to the business(es) they visit.
 To reduce the amount of new parking needed, this program also offers shared on-site parking between land uses that have different periods of peak parking demand.

 Cambridge, MA.
 The Parking and Transportation Demand Management Ordinance requires employers to provide amenities or incentives that encourage employees to use alternative modes of transportation.
 In 2011, this ordinance contributed to a 24 percent decrease in vehicles miles traveled (VMT) which equated to a reduction of 38 million vehicle miles.

 Arlington, VA.
 The Transportation Demand Management for Site Plan Development Program works directly with developers and property managers to mitigate the transportation impacts of development by increasing the availability, awareness, and use of alternative modes.
 Mixed-use development is encouraged along commuter rail service, allowing for rapid growth without major highway or parking expansion.

 Need assistance? - iCommute is available to provide free support and tools to help your jurisdiction plan, design, and implement a customized TDM program.
 For more information, call 511 and say “iCommute” or email iCommute@sandag.org.

 win prizes every month!

-Anyone who takes transit, carpools, vanpools, walks, bikes, rides a motorcycle or scooter, teleworks, or has a compressed work week schedule and tracks at least eight trips per month to work or school is eligible.
+Anyone who takes transit, carpools, vanpools, walks, or bikes to work or school at least eight days per month and logs trips is eligible.
 Visit TripTracker to learn more.

 Integrating TDM Into the Planning and Development Process Parking Strategies for Smart Growth